Jeffacy99/jeffacy-quotes/README.md

 # PROJECT NAME
->DELANI STUDIO
+>QUOTE GENERATOR

 ## PROJECT DESCRIPTION
->This is a fictional landing page for a studio.
+>This is aNn application to generate quotes.

->The live link to the site;https: //jeffacy99.github.io/Delani-Studio/
+>The live link to the site;https://jeffacy99.github.io/jeffacy-quotes/

 ## AUTHOR'S INFORMATION